khobbits/PHPsig/README.md

 PHPsig
 ======

-Dynamic rotating signature created in PHP using GD libraries
+Dynamic rotating signature created in PHP using GD libraries.
+This code will pull stats from the MyAnimeList API, using Oauth2.

+The older versions allow for multiple users, using the old XML API.
+The newer version does not, as it would require each user to perform the Oauth handshake.

 Excuses
 -----------